spinaotey/sph1D/README.md

 ## Introduction

-This softwers computes the evolution of particles in a smoothed 1-dimensional hydrodynamic system and prints their position and energy and density for certain time values into files.
+This software computes the evolution of particles in a smoothed 1-dimensional hydrodynamic system and prints their position and energy and density for certain time values into files.
 For the